mikkelcato/uni-bach/uni-5-sem/gr/chpt/chpt-2.typ

 $
   dd(tau^2) = (32 R^3)/(r^2) exp(- r/R) (dd(T^2) - dd(X^2)) - r^2 dd(Omega^2)
 $
 where $r equiv r(X,T)$.
 Now there are no problems at the horizon, but the singularity at $r = 0$ persists.
-Many things about these coordinates are nicely summarized by a Kruskal-Szekeres chart (in this case $R equiv 1$) as in @kruskal:
+Many things about these coordinates are nicely summarized by a Kruskal-Szekeres chart (in this case $R equiv 1$) as in kruskal:
+/*
 #figure(
   image("Kruskal_diagram_of_Schwarzschild_chart.svg", width: 100%),
   caption: [A Kruskal-Szekeres chart.],
 ) <kruskal>
+*/
 We see that for $t -> plus.minus oo => T = plus.minus X$ which corresponds to the two dashed lines.
 We also see that for $r = R => X^2 = T^2 => X = plus.minus T$ so the dashed line seperating I (exterior of black hole) and II (interior of black hole) is the horizon.
 The various lines drawn for constant $r$ are all hyperbolic due to $X^2 - T^2 = "const"$, with their direction depending on if $r < R$ or $r > R$.
 The limit is at $r = 0$ where $X^2 - T^2 = -1$ so for $X = 0 => T = 1$, meaning the singularity is a hyperbola with the minimum at $T = 1$.
 The two respective mirror regions are denoted III (mirror exterior) and IV (mirror interior or white hole).
 When $t=0 => T = 0 => X"-axis"$.
 To see how light moves we know that for light $ dd(tau^2)=0 =>^"no angular part" dd(X^2)=dd(T^2) $ so light moves along $45 degree$ lines.
 This is important because it means one can't travel from I $->$ III (they are causally disconnected), one can also never escape II (trap), but one is forced to escape IV (anti-trap).
 However, there seems to be a point connecting I and III, this is what we'll analyze next.
 But at $T=0$ region I and III appear connected?